Algiers Motel killings: John Hersey book

-In 1968, the author John Hersey wrote a book about the incident.
+In 1968, writer John Hersey wrote a book about the incident.
 Hersey interviewed survivors, members of the victims' families and some of the law enforcement personnel who participated in the raid and also consulted forensic reports, in identifying the law enforcement personnel involved in the killings.
 The proceeds from royalties from the book (over 550,000 copies were printed) were turned over to a college scholarship fund for African American students by Knopf.
 Hersey stated in the book that he "will not take any money from any source for the publication of this story".

 Legacy

 Lives of police officers

 The Detroit Police Department rehired Ronald August and David Senak in 1971, after firing them in the aftermath of the Algiers Motel killings.
 The DPD refused to rehire Robert Paille, citing the false statements he made in his initial incident report.
 Paille took other jobs including crane operator, construction worker, carpenter and insurance agent.
 Senak opened a construction business.
 Dismukes became a security guard for the Detroit Pistons.
 He received death threats from the Black Panthers.
 August resigned from the Detroit Police in July 1977.
 He became a building tradesman.
 August, Paille and Senak all moved out of Detroit.

+Lippitt

-Lippitt later became an Oakland County Circuit Judge and today practices law in Birmingham, Michigan.
+Norman Lippitt later became an Oakland County Circuit Judge in 1985, then returned to private practice in 1987 in Birmingham, Michigan.
+Lippitt died on July 26, 2021.